Author: Vanessa Ngan, Staff Writer, 2003. Updated by A/Prof Amanda Oakley, February 2016.

 Erythroderma often results in acute and chronic local and systemic complications.
 The patient is unwell with fever, temperature dysregulation and losing a great deal of fluid by transpiration through the skin.

 Skin biopsies from several sites may be taken if the cause is unknown.
 They tend to show nonspecific inflammation on histopathology.
-Diagnostic features may be present however.
+Diagnostic features may also be present.

-Erythroderma is potentially serious, even life-threatening, and most patients require hospitalisation for monitoring and to restore fluid and electrolyte balance, circulatory status and body temperature.
+Erythroderma is potentially serious, even life-threatening, and the patient may require hospitalisation for monitoring and to restore fluid and electrolyte balance, circulatory status and body temperature.

 The following general measures apply: